ProgSoc/FuzzJudge/clients/fj-svelte/README.md

 npm install
 npm run dev <PATH TO COMP>
 ```
+If you have edited any of the icons, run `npm run build-icons` before building (requires Deno).

 `<PATH TO COMP>` is optional, if not provided the sample questions will be used.
 Requires Deno.